The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: EV integration impact on real-time operation of distribution systems

 Regarding voltage regulation, reactive power dispatch and load demand management are effective methods to control voltage drops \cite{wu2012pev, leemput2015reactive, sousa2015multi}.
-Some studies \cite{wang2012load,li2012impacts} compare the effects of random charging and smart charging on the voltage variation of the distribution system, finding that smart charging can increase EV penetration rates.
+Some studies \cite{zipeng2017robust,li2012impacts} compare the effects of random charging and smart charging on the voltage variation of the distribution system, finding that smart charging can increase EV penetration rates.
 Moreover, another impact on voltage is the issue of three-phase voltage unbalance, which is primarily caused by single-phase charging.
 Uneven distribution of charging loads across three phases may lead to a severe condition of three-phase voltage unbalance \cite{yong2015review}. \cite{richardson2010impact} performs a detailed study on this issue by connecting all EVs to a single phase and confirms the seriousness of the problem.
 To address this problem, a proper load management strategy is usually adopted to mitigate three-phase voltage unbalance by evenly dispatching EV charging loads across three phases.
-Figure \ref{fig:2} presents the process of voltage deviation from EV charging and regulating voltage to the normal level \cite{kersting2018distribution}.
-In Figure \ref{fig:2}, $V_s$, $V_{load}$ and $V_{manage}$ represent the initial voltage of the node, the voltage after applying EV charging and loads, and the voltage after exerting management methods, respectively. $RI$ and $jXI$ represent the real and imaginary parts of the impedance of EV charging and loads, respectively. $RI_{cap}$ and $jXI_{cap}$ represent the real and imaginary parts of the impedance of the reactive power compensation supply, respectively.